*This post may contain affiliate links. Please see my disclosure for more details!*

 - Pour over the dark chocolate, (a glass bowl is good), and then leave to sit for 5 minutes.
 Its best to have the chocolate in quite small pieces so its easier for it to melt.

-- After the five minute, give it a mix till smooth.
+- After the five minute, give it a mix until smooth.

 - Spread over the top of the cheesecake.